top of page

 Breck Foundation's official statement

-The tragic story of Breck Bednar has taught us the significance of working together with children and young people to deal with the insidiousness of online grooming and exploitation.
-We remain committed to enabling and amplifying youth voice both, in raising awareness /educating the public on the issues and in our approach to policy work.
+The tragic story of Breck Bednar has taught us the significance of working together with children and young people to deal with online grooming and exploitation.
+We remain committed to enabling and amplifying youth voice, both in raising awareness and educating the public on the issues, and in shaping our approach to policy work.
+In September 2025, we launched our new AI presentation, designed to help schools, teachers, and young people better understand both the opportunities and risks of artificial intelligence.
+This resource, now available alongside our core programmes on online grooming, exploitation, bullying, and radicalisation, supports schools in preparing young people for a digital world where AI is increasingly present in their daily lives.

 Toddler with Mobile Phone